Liquidity in Competitive Dealer Markets: Equilibrium

-Whence, the competitive dealer market is equivalent to a market with a single representative dealer, if the liquidity cost in the competitive market is rescaled by a factor of two.
-Accordingly, the positive effects of competition (which drives down each dealer's profits) outweigh the negative effects of uncoordinated trading in the open market (which leads to excess trading because agents don't internalize the price impact costs they cause for others).
+As the equilibrium prices in Theorem~\ref{thm:Nash} only depend on the aggregate trading target $\bar{\xi}$ (which is the same in both cases) and the parameter $\Delta$, we see that the market populated by many small dealers is equivalent to a market with a single representative dealer, if the liquidity cost in the competitive market is rescaled by a factor of two.
+Accordingly, the positive effects (for the clients) of competition (which drives down each dealer's profits) outweigh the negative effects of uncoordinated trading in the open market (which leads to excess trading because agents don't internalize the price impact costs they cause for others).

 To illustrate the implications of these results on optimal trading strategies and equilibrium prices, we now specialize the discussion to two concrete examples: optimal execution as in \cite{bertsimas.lo.98,almgren.chriss.01,obizhaeva.wang.13} and diffusive trading targets as in \cite{lo.al.04,sannikov.skrzypacz.16,choi.al.19}.